-- ACE assists students from sophomore year through senior year.
+- ACE assists sophomores, juniors and seniors.
 Because sophomore year may be a time when students reassess or discern their goals, purpose, values, interests, and major ACE supports sophomores at a pivotal juncture in their college tenure.

 - ACE assists students who wish to attend graduate or professional school in any discipline or field.

 - ACE assists students who aspire to pursue a master’s or doctoral degree.